Crypto-TII/CryptographicEstimators/docs/github/add_new_estimator.md

 There are two ways of implementing optimization parameters.
-If a parameter has to be optimized in conjunction with other parameters, meaning it has to be set in dependence of the time complexity, you can use `opt_parameter_name = self._get_optimal_parameter(“<parameter name>”)`, as in the example above.
+If a parameter has to be optimized in conjunction with other parameters, meaning it has to be set depending on the time complexity, you can use `opt_parameter_name = self._get_optimal_parameter(“<parameter name>”)`, as in the example above.
 Note that this is usually the case.